ghammock/lets-make-tracks/README.md

 ## Description

 I used to work in a computer lab that was on an isolated network (i.e. no Internet).
-The lab was also in the basement of an old Air Force building that basically served as a Faraday cage (i.e. cell/mobile service was almost non-existent).
+The lab was also in the basement of an old Air Force building that basically served as a Faraday cage, so cell phone/mobile service was almost non-existent.
+In other words, the only music I had for the day was the music that I already had on my phone.

 I work best with music, and I wanted a way to take some great YouTube playlists with me into the lab.
 Enter "Let's Make Tracks".
-It's a phrase my mom used to say meaning, "let's go/leave/get out of here", where *tracks* referred to the trail of footprints egressing from the location.
+It's a phrase my mom used to say meaning, "let's go/leave/get out of here", where *tracks* referred to the figurative trail of footprints left behind after leaving the place.
 But, I like that *tracks* can also refer to a musical subdivision of an album or a playlist.
-So here using, "Let's make tracks" is literally making musical tracks from a YouTube playlist.
+So, here, using "Let's make tracks" is saying something like "let us begin making musical subdivisions from a provided, larger playlist".

 ## Disclaimer

-I'm an avid music consumer and I buy music from the artists whose playlists I frequent (usually on [bandcamp](https://bandcamp.com)).
+I'm an avid music consumer, and I buy music from the artists whose playlists I frequent (usually using [bandcamp](https://bandcamp.com)).
 I also listen to their playlists on ad-supported YouTube and soundcloud.
 I say this to emphasize that I don't condone using this script to deprive anyone of their due royalties.
 Don't be "that guy".
 Nobody likes that guy.

 ## Requirements